cabal-club/cable/wire.md

 post to the name of that channel.

-A user is a member of a channel at a particular point in time if, from a client's perspective, that user has issued a `post/join`, `post/text`, or `post/topic` to that channel and has not issued a `post/leave` since.
+A user is a member of a channel at a particular point in time if, from a host's perspective, that user has issued a `post/join`, `post/text`, or `post/topic` to that channel and has not issued a `post/leave` since.

 If a user's latest known post to a channel is a `post/leave`, they are not a member of that channel.

-A user is an ex-member of a channel at a particular point in time if, from a client's perspective, that user has issued no further posts interacting with a channel since a `post/leave` post was issued.
+A user is an ex-member of a channel at a particular point in time if, from a host's perspective, that user has issued no further posts interacting with a channel since a `post/leave` post was issued.

 Clients SHOULD issue a `post/join` post before issuing any other posts to a channel.

 #### 5.4.4 State
-A channel at any given moment, from the perspective of a client, is fully described by the following:
+A channel at any given moment, from the perspective of a host, is fully described by the following:

 1. The latest `post/info` post of all members and ex-members.